Mithras and Christianity

 Several of the best preserved Mithraea, especially those in Rome such as at the Basilica of San Clemente, and that at Santa Prisca, are now to be found underneath Christian churches.
 There is at least one example where a Mithraeum at Ostia seems to have been converted to a Christian church.28

-A study of early Christian churches in Britain concluded that, if anything, the evidence there suggested a tendency to avoid locating churches on the sites of former Mithraea.29
+A study of early Christian churches in Britain concluded that the evidence there suggested a tendency to avoid locating churches on the sites of former Mithraea.29

 In the early 11th Century tower added to the church of St.Peter-at-Gowts in Lincoln, England, there is a very weathered relief incorporated into the masonry, possibly from an unknown Mithraeum in Roman Lincoln.
 It has been supposed to be a relief of the lion-headed god Arimanius, usually depicted with keys.
 It has been suggested that the relief may have been reused in the 11th century under the impression that it depicted St. Peter and his keys.30